maoberlehner/markus-oberlehner-net/content/blog/front-end-testing-writing-javascript-unit-tests-with-ava-and-mock-browser.md

 date = "2017-09-03T10:40:25+02:00"
 title = "Front-End Testing Part 1: Writing JavaScript Unit Tests with ava and mock-browser" description = "Learn how to write JavaScript front-end unit tests using ava and mock-browser.
-Build fast running front-end unit tests powered by npm scripts." intro = "In this article we're going to explore how to build unit tests for JavaScript code which is intended to run in the browser.
-We're going to use ava as our test runner and the mock-browser package to simulate a browser environment..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "unit tests"]
+Build fast running front-end unit tests powered by npm scripts." intro = "In this article, we will examine how to write unit tests for JavaScript code that is intended to run in the browser.
+We will use use ava as our test runner and the mock-browser package to simulate a browser environment..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "unit tests"]
 +++

-In this article we're going to explore how to build unit tests for JavaScript code which is intended to run in the browser.
-We're going to use [ava](https://github.com/avajs/ava) as our test runner and the [mock-browser](https://github.com/darrylwest/mock-browser) package to simulate a browser environment.
+In this article, we will examine how to write unit tests for JavaScript code that is intended to run in the browser.
+We will use use [ava](https://github.com/avajs/ava) as our test runner and the [mock-browser](https://github.com/darrylwest/mock-browser) package to simulate a browser environment.

 The code we're testing is the code of a real world project of mine: [perfundo – a pure CSS lightbox](https://github.com/maoberlehner/perfundo).